tebe372/MCW-Media-AI/Hands-on lab/Before the HOL - Media AI.md

 ### Task 1: Configure a development environment

-If you do not have a machine setup with Visual Studio 2017 Community complete this task.
+If you do not have a machine setup with Visual Studio 2019 Community complete this task.

 1. Create a virtual machine in Azure using the **Visual Studio 2019 Community on Windows Server 2016 (x64)** image.
-This is important as you need to have Visual Studio 2017 version 15.4 or later to complete this lab.
+This is important as you need to have Visual Studio 2019 or later to complete this lab.

     ![In this screenshot, visual studio community is entered in a search box, and the Visual Studio 2019 row is selected and highlighted in the search results.](images/Setup/image3.png "Use the image above to create a virtual machine in Azure")